lpmi-13/tcpdump-mystery/README.md

 46
 ```

 Dang...that's not the right one.
-Keep trying to above command until you find one with the output `48`, and that's our container!
+Keep trying the above command until you find one with the output `48`, and that's our suspect container!

 ### Arresting the suspect